fearless-lila/table-tennis-detection/README.md

 - Add UI for users to upload videos and get feedback
 - Use pose estimation (like MediaPipe or OpenPose)
 - Build a web-based front-end for coaches and players

 ---

-## 🤝 Contributing or Discussing

-This is a passion project.
-If you have experience with:
-- Computer vision
-- Table tennis coaching
-- Model deployment
-Feel free to open an issue, suggest an idea, or reach out.

----

-## 📬 Contact

-If you're interested in collaborating or providing feedback, please reach out via GitHub or email.

----